Contacting Greenhouse Staff

 Pests and Insect Control

 Welch and BOT greenhouses are sprayed every Thursday at @ 2:00 pm.
+No one is allowed entrance to the entire 6th floor of Welch after 2 pm on Thursday.
 Re-entry time is at 7 am Fri unless previously noted.
 Arrangements should be made prior to that time for plant care.
 If there is a change in the re-entry time for Friday morning, there will be a posting of that info on Tuesday.
 Other facilities are sprayed on an “as needed” basis.
 Report all pest and disease problems, including room number and bench location, to the greenhouse personnel so that it can be addressed and spread can be contained.
 ALL plants coming into any facility must first be inspected for pests and pathogens BEFORE they are allowed into the facility.
 Plants coming from another source, which are infested with pests may be removed and quarantined at the discretion of greenhouse personnel.
 We have over-the-counter insecticide and fungicide sprays that can be used as needed by the user, with the greenhouse manager’s permission.

 Make sure that if you are aware that your plants are sensitive to a particular pesticide, fungicide, or fertilizer, you relay that information to the greenhouse manager.
 If use of a particular pesticide, fungicide, or fertilizer will negatively affect your plants or the results of your experiment, it is your responsibility to inform the greenhouse manager.